FuadA23/Javascript_projects/README.md

 it was an awesome project that made me feel I can do more and more guys💯, in every project it makes me more motivated and learning new things guys.
 This feature not supporte in some Browsers.

+## Dark-Light Mode

+what can i say guys😃 the project was fun one and it challenged me so much guys.
+It made me going thing project had ideas for me guys.✌✌